When things go bad, when another person is reacting with hostility or indifference, when life just seems too confusing or too demanding…

-If you want to get out of a slump and practice good management or help a loved one do so, learn how to step back, analyze the situation and create a solution without feeling compromised.
+If you want to get out of a slump and practice good management or help a loved one do so, learn how to step back, analyze any situation as it arises, and create a solution with determination and poise.

-It is in each person, how you, or they, deal with a reality that is always changing, always presenting new, unprecedented, or even undesirable conditions.
+It is in each person, how you deal with a reality that is always changing, always presenting new, unprecedented, or even undesirable conditions.
 Bad things WILL happen.
 A loving spouse WILL be dissatisfied.
-Friends may NOT always be engaging or supportive.
-That’s life.
+Times WILL be tough.

-When, however, things change, anyone can be challenged outside of their range of understanding… until we can understand it.
-Until then, we react.
-When we have understanding, even impossible conditions will seem easy.
-But we must know how to reach for that understanding, build it for the new condition, and be prepared again to build it for the next presentation of even the same condition.
-It is easy.
-Let me show you.
+When, however, things change, anyone can be challenged outside of their range of understanding, and struggle to stay balanced.
+Then, we react with instinct, but if we use understanding, even impossible conditions will seem easy.
+We must know how to reach for that understanding, build it for the new condition, and be prepared again to build it for the next presentation of even the same condition.

 This is an invitation to those who want to move forward with confidence, not just remove a habit or treat a condition in isolation.